ControlledChaos/post-and-page-builder/readme.txt

 The Post and Page Builder by BoldGrid is designed to work with almost any WordPress theme.
 Add it to your existing website today, or try a BoldGrid theme for your new website.
 Alternatively, consider upgrading and using the powerful BoldGrid framework theme (available in Premium subscription) as an excellent time saver for agencies and developers.

-= A Post and Page Builder Stuffed With Content Layouts =
+= A Post and Page Builder Stuffed With Pre-Designed Templates & Blocks =

 Create layouts and pages faster and easier than ever with Blocks by BoldGrid.
 Blocks are pre-built page sections consisting of various layouts of rows and columns prepopulated with content that can be edited visually or with HTML and CSS.
 Blocks utilize a wide variety of content that can be completely customized to fit your needs such as icons, buttons, free and premium images, font packs, and more.